Ajioz/maketPlace-_dAPP/README.md

 # Market Place

 A DApp for Showcase your goods and attract buyers.
-A minimalistist concept that descripes how we could trader real stock and real product using block chain
+A minimalistic concept that describes how we could trader real stock and real product using block chain

 ## Setup